 Money trees can survive outdoors in USDA zones 10 through 12, but otherwise need to be houseplants.

 To avoid root rot, a money tree needs a sandy, peat-moss-based soil and a pot with good drainage.
 Although it likes humidity in general, you should let its soil dry out between watering.
-A good schedule for most environments is to water once a week, when the top 2-4 inches of soil are dry.
+A good schedule for most environments is to water when the top 2-4 inches of soil are dry.
 Water thoroughly, until water flows out the drainage holes of the pot, and pour out the excess from the tray so that the roots don't sit in water.